how to finger-pick the dulcimer

 Those of you who are familiar with my music will know that I play the dulcimer (and guitar) mostly finger-style.
 To me, fingerpicking is one of the prettiest ways of playing the dulcimer.
 This article outlines what I see as best practice fingerpicking technique and it should help you play fingerstyle too, should you wish to do so.

 Some dulcimer players favour plastic or even metal fingerpicks, which seem to work particularly well on the banjo as they give a clear and loud sound.
-I prefer to use my fingers however, which allows me to fingerpick more quickly and precisely.
+I prefer to use my fingers however, which allows me to fingerpick more quickly, precisely and expressively.

 I am assuming throughout that the reader is right-handed and that their dulcimer has 3 strings, or 3 sets of strings.